brevzin/cpp_proposals/3294_code_injection/code-injection.md

 But we think the fragment model still isn't quite right.
 By nobly trying to diagnose errors at the point of fragment declaration, it adds a complexity to the fragment model in a way that we don't think carries its weight.
 The fragment papers ([@P1717R0] and [@P2237R0]) each go into some detail of different approaches of how to do name checking at the point of fragment declaration.
 They are all complicated.

-We'll get more into the differences between fragments and what we are actually proposing (token sequences) in a [later section](#fragments-vs-token-sequences).
+We'll get more into the differences between fragments and what we are actually proposing (construct sequences) in a [later section](#fragments-vs-construct-sequences).
 We basically want something between strings and fragments.
 Something that gives us the benefits of just writing C++ code, but without the burden of having to do checking to add more complexity to the model.

-# Token Sequences
+# Construct Sequences

-Generation of code from low-level syntactic elements such as strings or token sequences may be considered quite unsophisticated.
+Generation of code from low-level syntactic elements such as strings or tokens may be considered quite unsophisticated.
 Indeed, previous proposals for code synthesis in C++ have studiously avoided using strings or tokens as input, instead resorting to AST-based APIs, expansion statements, or code fragments, as shown above.
 As noted by Andrew Sutton in [@P2237R0]:

 ::: quote
 synthesizing new code from strings is straightforward, especially when the language/library has robust tools for compile-time string manipulation […] the strings or tokens are syntactically and semantically unanalyzed until they are injected
 :::

-whereas the central premise—and purported advantage—of a code fragment is it
+whereas the central premise&mdash;and purported advantage&mdash;of a code fragment is it

 ::: quote
 should be fully syntactically and semantically validated prior to its injection